- Strategic outreach isn’t just for SEO, it also amplifies your digital marketing efforts.

 - Be present on the websites and platforms your audience uses.

 - Seek out interviews with journalists to showcase your industry expertise.

 - Become a thought leader by writing contributor articles on third-party publications.

 Last April, financial advising company Ameritrade cut their digital advertising budget.
 The CEO noted that the “fish weren’t biting” on their digital marketing efforts.
 Shares slid 5.5% after the decision, which signaled a revenue slump on a larger scale and a lack of interest from retail investors.

 Ameritrade seemed to be caught between a rock and a hard place.
 They couldn’t continue to pour money into a channel that didn’t produce a return.
 Yet, killing the digital advertising budget would cut off Ameritrade’s access to key strategies for recovering lost revenue.

-Rather than cut digital ad spending, Ameritrade could have strategically rebalanced their digital marketing budgets.
+Rather than cut digital spending, Ameritrade could have strategically rebalanced their digital marketing budget.
 Instead of relying too heavily on paid ads, they might amp up organic SEO strategies like content development, outreach and engagement.